World of Wearable Art Museum: Where the Worlds of Fashion and Art Merge

 Her gallery-turned museum and annual showcase of the World of WearableArt® encourages designers to use their imaginations.
 They employ various materials in their clothing from chopsticks to bicycle tires, computer parts to woven wire and yes, even cloth.
 Most people would think twice about walking down the street wearing one of these garments that tends to resemble a costume in a sci-fi film or Cirque du Soleil show.
 Yet, almost everyone will agree that these pieces are intriguing.

-Just for fun we’ve included a few more photos of some award-winning costumes featured at this extraordinary museum.
+Just for fun we’ve included a mini slide show of some award-winning costumes featured at this extraordinary museum.